-Luxembourg's stock exchange has established itself as one of the leading trading venues for sovereign and sustainability-linked bonds worldwide.

-Besides its leading investment-fund industry, Luxembourg has also one of the largest secondary markets for bonds in the world, and it has positioned itself the preferred as listing destination for bonds issued by international public bodies, sovereigns and public agencies.
+Luxembourg's stock exchange has established itself as one of the leading for trading venues sovereign and sustainability-linked bonds worldwide.
+Besides its leading investment-fund industry, Luxembourg has also one of the largest secondary markets for bonds in the world, and it has positioned itself the preferred as listina destination for bonds issued by international public bodies, sovereigns and public agencies.
 By contrast, Luxembourg's stock exchange for equities is rather small by EU standards.
 In addition, Luxembourg is one of the leading trading venues for listed green and social bonds.
 In 2016, the stock exchange created the Luxembourg Green Exchange.
 As at November 2022, the Luxembourg Green Exchange encompassed over 3 160 sustainable securities, with a total value of EUR 840 billion from issuers in 50 countries (117).
-Luxembourg is also one of the largest markets for sustainable fund products, in line with its positioning as the largest European fund hub, with of EUR 2.2 trillion green assets under management and over 2 000 green funds by end-2022 (118).
-Asset managers domiciled Luxembourg managed about one third of all the
+Luxembourg is also one of the largest markets for sustainable fund products, in line with its positioning as the largest European fund hub, with of EUR 2.2 trillion green assets under management and over 2 000 green funds by end-2022 ().
+Asset managers domiciled in Luxembourg managed about one third of all the net assets of sustainable funds domiciled in Europe.
+But as global demand for sustainabilityrelated investment funds grows, so too does the risk of 'greenwashing'.
+It is important to mitigate this risk not only to avoid legal claims against managers and reputational damage, but also to increase investor confidence in the market for sustainability-related products.